MichiganLabs/MSLToolkit/documentation/charles_proxy.md

 #  [Charles Proxy](https://www.charlesproxy.com/download/)

-MSLFoundation will only allow for SSL proxying when the application is being run in DEBUG mode.
+# ServerTrustManager should only be used for DEBUG builds and should **never** be used for Release builds.

 ## Why Use a Proxy?
 A proxy allows you to inspect and manipulate http requests made from web and mobile apps: